The default character set of OceanBase Database is utf8mb4.

 15 rows in set (0.012 sec)

-OceanBase Database allows you to specify a character set other than the default one for communication with the server.
-For example, to use the gbk character set, execute the following statement after you connect to the server:
+OceanBase Database allows you to use a non-default character set for communication with the server.
+For example, to use the gbk character set, execute the following statements after connecting to the server:

 SET NAMES gbk;

-Note that the SET NAMES statement does not change the encoding of characters that are input on the client.
-For example, if you want to use the SET NAMES statement to set client encoding to gb18030_2022, gb18030_2022 encoding must have been used on the client.
-Otherwise, garbled characters are displayed.
+Note that the SET NAMES statement does not change the encoding of characters entered by the client.
+For example, the client must be using gb18030_2022 before you can configure its encoding with SET NAMES to gb18030_2022, otherwise garbled characters appear.

-/* Use the utf8mb4 character set on the client and create a table named t with the default character set utf8mb4. */
+/* The client uses the utf8mb4 character set and creates a table t with the default character set as utf8mb4 */

 obclient> CREATE TABLE t(c VARCHAR(100));